5 Tips to Beat Writer’s Block

 To improve your ability to focus, the study suggests “brief mental breaks.”

 These breaks are intentional.
 It doesn’t mean to constantly distract yourself by checking your phone every few minutes or talking to your coworker between every sentence you write.

 Rather, set a time to take breaks.
 There are a few strategies for how often you should step away from your work.
 A popular method is working for 52 minutes and taking a break for 17, which has been referred to as the “formula for perfect productivity.”

 Going for a short walk (even just to the water cooler) or doing a few stretches gets you away from your screen and away from your blog.
 Plus, getting out of your chair is good for your health.

 Call me crazy, but Monday is always my favorite day of the week to write.
-I’m refreshed, have digested a few chapters in a book and caught up on some articles, and I love getting outdoors.
-I come to the office on Monday morning feeling ready to write.
+I’m refreshed, have digested a few chapters in a book and caught up on some articles, and I usually spend a lot of time outdoors over the weekend.
+So I come to the office on Monday morning feeling ready to write.

 3. Chat with coworkers and clients

 The people around you are an excellent source when you’re feeling stuck.
 If you just need a break to talk about the latest episode of your favorite show, or want to figure out how to format your piece, don’t be afraid to get a little help.

 Scheduling regular content brainstorm meetings will help when the writing process feels tougher than usual.
 Invite someone from each department who have different perspectives of the business.

 Especially if someone is client-facing, ask them to bring client feedback or questions that you can answer in your blog.